-The exclusion factors in section 4 reflect an attempt to indicate the limits of the imposition of compulsory treatment.
-It is clearly improper for people to be detained in a psychiatric hospital for their political, religious and cultural beliefs, or sexual preference (sections 4(a) and 4(b)).
+The exclusion factors in section 4 indicate some of the limits of the imposition of compulsory treatment.
+It is unacceptable for people to be detained in a psychiatric hospital for their political, religious and cultural beliefs, or sexual preference (sections 4(a) and 4(b)).

-Compulsory treatment should be confined to those with a major mental disturbance, not a disagreement with the State.
+Compulsory treatment should be confined to those with a mental disorder, not a disagreement with the State.
 This is the rationale for section 4(c) of the Act, which excludes criminal or delinquent behaviour.
 Conflicts of these types between the individual and society are best reserved for the criminal justice system.
 Psychiatry’s ethical position in the treatment of people experiencing mental illness is undermined if it becomes an agent of State control for groups of people who society may find irksome.

-Section 4(d) of the Act, which excludes substance abuse as a sole reason for compulsory assessment and treatment, is discussed below at 2.1.
+Section 4(d) of the Act, which excludes ‘substance abuse’ as a sole reason for compulsory assessment and treatment, is discussed below at 2.1.
 Section 4(e) of the Act excludes the application of the Act on the grounds of intellectual disability alone, and is discussed below at 2.2.

+Note: The term substance abuse is used within this Act to denote individuals that have problematic use of substances (drugs or alcohol).
+The terminology ‘substance abuse’ does not align with modern practice, therefore, ‘substance use’ is used in these Guidelines unless directly quoting legislation.

-Both substance abuse and intellectual disability may contribute to a person’s abnormal state of mind.
-So long as substance abuse or intellectual disability is not the sole cause of a person’s abnormal state of mind, an assessing clinician or judge may legitimately consider dangers that arise as a result of any aspect of that person’s abnormal state of mind, including dangers that arise due to a person’s compulsive substance use or intellectual disability, when determining whether a person is mentally disordered.
+Substance use and intellectual disability may contribute to a person’s abnormal state of mind, so long as substance use or intellectual disability is not the sole cause of a person’s abnormal state of mind.
+However, an assessing clinician or judge may consider the risks that arise as a result of any aspect of that person’s abnormal state of mind, including a person’s compulsive substance use or intellectual disability, when determining whether a person is mentally disordered (see section 2.1.3 above).

-2.1 Substance abuse
+3.1 Substance use

-Section 4(d) of the Act specifically excludes substance abuse as a sole basis for the application of procedures for compulsory assessment and treatment under the Act.
-But the presence of substance abuse does not preclude the use of the Act if the criteria for ‘mental disorder’ are otherwise met.
+Section 4(d) of the Act specifically excludes substance use (drugs or alcohol) as a sole basis for the application of procedures for compulsory assessment and treatment under the Act.
+But the presence of substance use does not preclude the use of the Act if the criteria for ‘mental disorder’ are otherwise met.

-The following are examples of the types of situation in which mental disorder may arise in the context of substance abuse.
+The following are examples of the types of situations in which mental disorder may arise in the context of substance use.

 When an intoxicated individual displays suicidal behaviour, or threatens suicide or self-harm, it may be appropriate to utilise the Act.
 It may be reasonable to form the belief that someone who is threatening suicide or acting in a suicidal manner may be mentally disordered, no matter how intoxicated they are.